 Here’s a use-case for you: we have definitely had more than one client where their previous designer had spent a whole lot of time making it super pretty on desktop, but didn’t fully optimize from mobile.

 When we started tracking this data, we realized that a ton of traffic comes from mobile.
 After tracking their behavior flows, we theorized that we could improve our overall retention if we optimized the website for mobile.

 We were right.
 Traffic improved and retention went up.
 Cool.

 Why You Should Track Your Top Landing Pages In Google Analytics

 I broke this out to make it the second sheet of the downloadable spreadsheet because I wanted to know a little bit deeper level information about our top ten landers each month.
 It’s likely that you have a lot of pages on your site.
 If Search Engine Optimization is a regular part of your strategy, this will give you a feel for the specific pages pulling in traffic.

 Knowing this information allows you to keep tabs on what your audience is interested in knowing from you so you can make more of that type of content.

 Here we only need to see two things: which landing page it is, and how many people landed there.
-There is a formula that will tell you what percentage of your traffic comes from those three landing pages.
+There is a formula that will tell you what percentage of your traffic comes from each landing page.